RefugeRestrooms/refugerestrooms/README.md

 [![Stories in Ready](https://badge.waffle.io/RefugeRestrooms/refugerestrooms.png?label=ready)](https://waffle.io/RefugeRestrooms/refugerestrooms)
 # REFUGE restrooms

-Providing safe restroom access for transgender, intersex, and gender noncomforming individuals.
+Providing safe restroom access to transgender, intersex, and gender noncomforming individuals.

-REFUGE is an effort to fill the hole left by the now-defunct Safe2Pee website.
-It provides a resource for trans\* and queer individuals in need of gender neutral and other safe restrooms.
+REFUGE is an effort to fill the void left by the now-defunct Safe2Pee website.
+It provides a free resource to trans\* and queer individuals in need of gender neutral and other safe restrooms.

 This project is open source.
 Feel free to contribute.
 We could use the help.

 ## Deployment

  This repo is set to automaticly deploy to heroku.
-Any time there is a merge into develop, the develop branch will get deployed to refugestaging.herokuapp.com.
+Any time there is a merge into develop, the develop branch will be deployed to refugestaging.herokuapp.com.
 Any time there is a merge into master, the master branch will be released to refugerestrooms.org

- When you want to make a release, you should do the following:
+ When making a release, you should do the following:
- 1. Check the status of the app on refugestaging.herokuapp.com and make sure its functional.
+ 1. Check the status of the app on refugestaging.herokuapp.com and make sure it's functional.
  2. Make sure the the most recent build of develop is passing on TravisCI
  3. Run `git flow release start %{release number}`
  4. Run `git shortlog --grep "Merge pull request #" %{previous release}..HEAD` and copy the contents into a new issue with the release tag here on github.
 This command gives you a list of PRs merged since the previous release.